randa-mu/.github/profile/README.md

 # Welcome to Randamu 👋

-Welcome to **Randamu**, the quintessential hub for threshold cryptography, brought to you by a pioneering company dedicated to advancing the technology behind secure and distributed cryptographic operations.
+Welcome to **Randamu**, a hub for all things threshold cryptography, brought to you by the stewards of the drand project.
-At Randamu, we bridge the gap between academic research and real-world applications, ensuring that the bleeding edge of cryptographic safety is accessible, open source, and supported by professional expertise.
+At Randamu, we bridge the gap between academic research and real-world applications, ensuring that the bleeding edge of cryptography is accessible, open source, and supported by professional expertise.

 ### About Us

-Randamu is leading the charge in the practical implementation and innovation of threshold cryptography.
+Randamu is leading the charge in the practical implementation of threshold cryptography.
-As a company, our mission expands beyond mere development.
-We aim to educate, support, and collaborate with both the open-source community and enterprises.
+As a company, our mission is to build, educate, support, and collaborate with both the open-source community and enterprises to make a fairer and more trustworthy internet.
-Through grants, partnerships, and community engagement, Randamu is at the forefront of making complex cryptographic tools both accessible and usable for everyone.

 ### Our Offerings